 However, we are only entering private apartments where:

 - It is necessary and safe to do so

 - Apartment occupiers consent to the entry

 - Apartment occupiers confirm that neither a confirmed case nor a close contact will be present during the inspection and

 - Apartment occupiers confirm that any persons regularly residing or present in the apartment and previously diagnosed with coronavirus (COVID-19) have been cleared by the Department of Health and Human Services for at least 14 days

 All persons entering common or private property must follow all necessary safety precautions including wearing and proper disposal appropriate personal protective equipment (PPE).

-What will happen if there is a suspected coronavirus case on site?
+What will happen if there is a suspected coronavirus (COVID-19) case on site?

 An employer must not require a worker to perform work if the worker is displaying symptoms.
 The employer must direct any person displaying symptoms to return home immediately or self-isolate at the premises if it is not safe for the worker to travel home.
 The employer must advise the worker to get tested and to self-isolate while awaiting the result.